nhsconnect/prm-practice-migration/guide/05-planning-for-cut-over.md

 ### Home visits:

-Keep a record of requested visits so that you know which patients have data that need transferring once you are live.
+* Keep a record of requested visits so that you know which patients have data that need transferring once you are in the Post Go Live phase.

 ### Telephone calls to patients